graphql/graphql-spec/spec/Section 3 -- Type System.md

 **Result Coercion**

-Determining the result of coercing an object or tagged type is the heart of the GraphQL executor, so this is covered in that section of the spec.
+Determining the result of coercing an object or output tagged type is the heart of the GraphQL executor, so this is covered in that section of the spec.

-Note: only Tagged types for which {IsOutputType(type)} returns {true} may be used in output.
+Note: only output Tagged types may be used in output.

 **Input Coercion**

-Only Tagged types for which {IsInputType(type)} returns {true} may be used as input.
+Only input Tagged types may be used as input.

 The value for an input Tagged type should be an input object literal or an unordered map supplied by a variable, otherwise a query error must be thrown.